-The NPORS CSCS Cards that available are the Trained Operator Card (Red), and the Competent Operator Card (blue).
+There are two types of NPORS CSCS Cards: the transitional NPORS/CSCS Red Trained Operator Card, and the Blue Competent Operator Card.
 The Blue Competent Operator card is only available to those operators who have achieved the relevant NVQ qualification.

 For new entrants to the scheme that have no formal qualifications, a Red Trained Operator Card will be issued which remains valid for two years, during which time the plant operator must achieve the relevant NVQ qualification for the categories held on their Trained Operator Card.